ibm-cloud-docs/event-notifications/en-push-chrome.md

    <script src="https://github.com/IBM/event-notifications-destination-webpush-sdk/blob/main/ENPushSDK.js" async></script>
    ```

-* Complete the following steps to enable website to initialize the SDK.
+* Complete the following steps to enable the website to initialize the SDK.

    ```js
    var enPush = new ENPush()